Limnoria/Limnoria-doc/use/configuration.rst

 ----------------------
 Now, if you're used to the Windows registry, don't worry, Supybot's registry is completely different.
 For one, it's completely plain text.
-There's no binary database sensitive to corruption, it's not necessary to use another program to edit it--all you need is a simple text editor.
 But there is at least one good idea in Windows' registry: hierarchical configuration.